-BLADDERWORT SPECIES RELATIVE STEM LENGTH LEAF ARRANGEMENT LEAF DESCRIPTION FLOWERS BLADDERS Common bladderwort (Utricularia macrorhiza) Long (up to 3 meters) The leaf arrangement is alternate , but leaves may be divided in such a way that they appear to occur in pairs, or lopsided whorls.
-The leaves are moderately to tightly arranged, giving the plant a coarse appearance .
-Finely divided leaves are thread- like (round in cross-section).
-Leaves are typically paler and greener roward the growing tip.
-Yellow snapdragon- like flowers emerge on flower stalks at the surface.
-There may be 4-20 flowers per stalk.
-Bladders are attached along the edges of the divided leaves.
-Young bladders near the growing tip are transparent and timed pale green.
-Bladders become darker and less transparent as Floating bladderwort (Ufricularia radiata) Medium (up to 1 meter) The leaf arrangement is alternate, but leaves may be divided in such a way that they appear to occur in pairs, or lopsided whorls.
-The leaves are moderately to tightly arranged, but much finer than common bladderwort giving the plant a delicate appearance.
-Finely divided submersed leaves are thread-like (round in cross-section) and much filmer than leaves of common bladderwort. vellow snapdragon-like flowers emerge from a slender stalk, ascending from the center of a whorl of specialized, inflated branches that act like a float. they age.
-Bladders are Bardders are attrached along the edges of the divided leaves.
-Bladders are generally transparent with a pale green tint.
-Large purple bladderwort (Utricularia purpurea) Medium (up to 1 meter) The leaves are arranged in strict whorts.
-The whorls are openly spaced along the stem.
-The whorls at the growing tip curl upward to form a distinctive bird cage-like structure.
-Finely divided leaves are thread-leaves are thread-cross-section).
-Pale purple snapdragon-like flowers emerge on slender flower stakks at the surface, often several flowers per stalk.
-Inly transparent bladders are attrached to the tips of the divided leaves.
-Northern bladderwort (Uricularia intermedia) Short (less than 0.5 meters) The leaves are alternately arranged in a tight radiating (whorl-like) pattern along the stem.
-Finely divided leaves are flattened and serrated.
-Yellow snapdragon-like flowers semerge on flower stalks at the surface.
-Bladders occur on separate, leafless stems.
+BLADDERWORT SPECIES RELATIVE STEM LENGTH LEAF ARRANGEMENT LEAF DESCRIPTION FLOWERS BLADDERS Common bloddomout Long (up to 3 The leaf arrangement is alternate, but Finely divided Yellow snapdragon- Bladders are attached (1 Itricularia teaves may be unneed in such a way that they appear to occur in pairs, or like (round in ince hower's enterge on flower stalks at the divided leaves macrorhiza) lopsided whorls.
+The leaves are cross-section). the surface.
+There Young bladders near moderately to tightly arranged, giving Leaves are may be 4-20 flowers the growing tip are the plant a coarse appearance. typically paler and per stalk. transparent and tinted greener toward the pale green.
+Bladders growing tip. become darker and less transparent as they age.
+Floating Medium (up The leaf arrangement is alternate, but Finely divided Yellow Bladders are bladderwort to 1 meter) leaves may be divided in such a way submersed leaves snapdragon-like attached along (Utricularia that they appear to occur in pairs, or are thread-like flowers emerge the edges of radiata) lopsided whorls.
+The leaves are (round in cross- from a slender the divided moderately to tightly arranged, but section) and much stalk, ascending leaves. much finer than common bladderwort finer than leaves from the center Bladders are giving the plant a delicate appearance. of common of a whorl of generally bladderwort. specialized, transparent with inflated a pale green tint. branches that act like a float.
+Large purple Medium (up The leaves are arranged in strict Finely divided Pale purple Tiny transparent bladderwort to 1 meter) whorls.
+The whorls are openly spaced leaves are thread- snapdragon-like bladders are (Utricularia along the stem.
+The whorls at the like (round in flowers emerge attached to the purpurea) growing tip curl upward to form a cross-section). on slender flower tips of the distinctive bird cage-like structure. stalks at the divided leaves. surface, often several flowers per stalk.
+Northern Short (less The leaves are alternately arranged in Finely divided Yellow Bladders occur bladderwort than 0.5 a tight radiating (whorl-like) pattern leaves are snapdragon-like on separate, (Utricularia meters) along the stem. flattened and flowers emerge leafless stems. intermedia) serrated. on flower stalks at the surface.